JapanColorado/blog/_posts/2024-11-03-motivation-hacker.md

 image: motivation-hacker.jpg
 ---

-A while ago, I read Nick Winter's *The Motivation Hacker* and took notes on it in Notion.
-They've just been sitting there every since.
+A while ago, I read Nick Winter's *The Motivation Hacker* while taking notes in Notion, and they've just been sitting there every since.
 I've decided to edit them and post them here in case they are of any help to anyone reading.
 I also have a section at the end discussing my thoughts on motivation hacking and how/whether I use what Winter lays out in his book.
 I hope you enjoy!

 ## *The Motivation Hacker* - Notes